What is HARO?

 In July, we came across this request:

-Here’s the snapshot of the pitch we sent to journalist:
+Here’s the snapshot of the pitch we sent to a journalist:

-The above pitch was accepted and we earned a link from the Hunker which has a SEMrush Authority Score of 64.
+The above pitch was accepted and we earned a link from the Hunker which has an authority Score of 64 [SEMrush Data].

 HARO is a latent but effective method for creating high‐quality backlinks and press mentions.
 But consider this, the method requires a bit of patience and in time, you will surely receive high‐quality queries.
-Now get out there and give it a go — and good luck to you on the backlink battlefield!
+Now get out there and give it a go.
+Good luck!

 Do you want to know how HARO can be profitable for your business, get in touch with us and we will guide you.